raphaelcordon/raphaelcordon/README.md

 # Hi there, I'm Raphael Cordon! 🤓

-#### Software Developer and IT Project Manager
+## Software Developer and IT Project Manager

 I am a rounded IT professional with experience in Software Development and Project Management.<be>

 My diverse skill set includes proficiency in C#, .NET, Python, Django, and Azure, <br>
-supplemented by a foundation in front-end technologies like HTML5, CSS, JavaScript and React.<br>
+supplemented by a foundation in front-end technologies like HTML5, CSS, JavaScript and React.
-I am also familiar with CI/CD processes using Azure DevOps, Docker Containers, and basic cloud infrastructure.
+<p>I am also familiar with CI/CD processes using Azure DevOps, Docker Containers, and basic cloud infrastructure.</p>

 ### **Connect with Me**